exAClior/MFQC.jl/docs/src/noise.md

 distributions, which are obtained from the decompositions [15,16].""

-[^zhao] one of the very few analytical study of coherent noise.
-Links with surface code under coherent noise with approximate quantum error correction code.

 [^venn2023] follow up to the [^venn] paper, estimates error threshold with the help of mapping error correction code to majorana fermion.